PROFESSIONAL TRAINING COURSE #1

 Is that assistant coach doing his job to point that out and try to constructively help improve the player & his team, or is he "snitching"?

-1-P) It's only "Snitching" if the understanding you have with your fellow movers is to NOT reveal and talk about the problems that happen on jobs.
+1-P) It might be helpful to keep in mind that it's only "Snitching" if the understanding you have with your fellow movers is to NOT reveal and talk about the problems that happen on jobs.

 1-U) The only difference between snitching and helping is whether you are ASKING for help to talk about and work on you weak spots, or whether you are ASKING (maybe unstated) to keep your weak spots a secret.